jadecobra/python_tdd_exercises/source/calculator.rst

        def subtract(x, y):
            return None

-  the terminal responds with an :doc:`AssertionError`
+  and the terminal responds with an :doc:`AssertionError`

   .. code-block:: python